Here you can find information about Oxford based ensembles that are neither within the remit of OUMS nor the college music societies.

 The St. Giles Orchestra play three concerts each year in Oxford and one in Didcot.
 Since its formation in 1980, SGO has developed a reputation amongst players and audience alike for varied and interesting concert programmes.

 Repertoire is drawn mainly from the Romantic period, and its choice is based on player suggestions.
 SGO has been proud to partner with a number of local choral societies and professional soloists.
 In 2012 SGO recorded for a broadcast on the BBC One Show, and for a James Bond film song submission.
-Rehearsals are on Thursday evenings in Headington, and feature relatively complete brass and sometimes even a harp.
+Rehearsals are on Thursday evenings near the Iffley Road, and feature relatively complete brass and sometimes even a harp.
 When vacancies occur, they look for Grade VIII experience, but usually audition (informally) only for woodwind and brass vacancies.
 For future concerts, vacancies and more, visit their website.

 City of Oxford Choir